 KLI is the economic and investment branch of a larger organization called the Kingdom Leadership Network Tanzania (KLNT).
 KLNT pursues strong African leadership by identifying, training and aiding potential leaders.
 Both entities work primarily through eight different platforms to achieve their united goals.
 Regent’s BDC is the newest of these platforms, launching in November 2020.

 Through the Regent partnership, KLI/KLNT will be able to provide the leaders they are mentoring with a 14-week entrepreneurship program developed by Regent as well as several shorter courses on economics.
 Mulford and the BDC team are eager to pour into KLI leaders in an effort to revitalize and empower nations.

 The School of Business & Leadership is a Gold Winner – Best Business School and Best MBA Program by Coastal Virginia Magazine.
 The school also has earned a top-five ranking by U.S. News & World Report for its online MBA and online graduate business (non-MBA) programs.
 The school offers both online and on-campus degrees including Master of Business Administration, M.S. in Business Analytics, M.A. in Organizational Leadership, MA. in Product Management, Ph.D. in Organizational Leadership, and Doctor of Strategic Leadership.

 RCE exists to proclaim the kingdom of God through several entrepreneur strategies including launching and licensing business centers, organizing conferences, supporting and guiding new businesses, providing university courses, and more.

-About the Writer: Jordan Lance is the managing editor of The Daily Runner.
+Written by Jordan Lance.
+Jordan is the managing editor of The Daily Runner.
 She is graduating from Regent University in Spring 2023 with undergraduate degrees in Communication Studies – Advertising & Public Relations and Biblical and Theological Studies.